ianzavitz/Autoclicker-python-/README.md

 Libraries used by this script: os, sys, time, random, statistics, argparse, pyautogui, pynput

-You may need to install some of the libraries with the command below
+You may need to install some of the libraries with the command below, replacing library_name with the name of the needed library

     $ pip install library_name
     or